 Chinese medicine has always recognized that foods produce different effects in the body when eaten by different individuals.
-Just as two people seeking treatment for headaches will likely be given different acupuncture and herbal medicine because the root cause of their headaches is unique, there is no universal food pyramid that works for everyone.
-I will help you diagnose imbalances in your body and then recommend specific foods you should eat in abundance, which foods to moderate, and which foods to avoid for therapeutic effects in the body and mind.
+Just as two people seeking treatment for headaches will be given different acupuncture and herbal medicine because the root cause of their headaches is unique, there is no universal food pyramid that works for everyone.
+I will help you diagnose imbalances in your body and then recommend which foods to incorporate more, which foods to moderate, and which foods to avoid for therapeutic effects in the body and mind.

 I believe in using food as medicine and that nutritional guidelines need to be specific to you as an individual.
 There is no one-size-fits-all approach to the best way to eat because each of us has different body constitutions.
 I assist my patients in making positive and permanent lifestyle changes that are specifically designed for individual needs and goals.

 Eating a broad range of nourishing foods is what I recommend for optimal wellness.
 Variety truly is the spice of a healthy life.
 The goal is for you to find a balanced and authentic way to eat for the long-term.
 I rarely advocate restrictive, limited diets because they don’t work.
 If it feels unnatural, forced, or excessively uncomfortable there is almost no chance of the nutritional program becoming a sustainable habit.